vlang/vinix/README.md

 ## Download latest nightly image

-You can grab a pre-built nightly Vinix image at https://github.com/vlang/vinix/releases/download/nightly/vinix-nightly.iso
+You can grab a pre-built nightly Vinix image at https://github.com/vlang/vinix/releases

-Make sure to boot the ISO with enough memory (8+GiB) as, for now, Vinix loads its entire root filesystem in a ramdisk, in order to be able to more easily boot on real hardware.
+Make sure to boot the ISO with enough memory (8+GiB) as, for now, Vinix loads its entire root filesystem in a ramdisk in order to be able to more easily boot on real hardware.

 ## Roadmap